-Research and development expenses increased to \$31.1 million for the year ended December 31, 2018, and were primarily attributable to \$18.0 million of costs from third-party contract organizations and investigative clinical trial sites related to clinical trials, including the Phase 2b clinical trial, \$7.4 million of costs related to preclinical studies and the production of preclinical and clinical materials, \$1.2 million of costs related to external consulting incurred to supplement our research and development personnel, and \$4.5 million of personnel costs, including stock-based compensation.
-Research and development expenses were \$16.8 million for the year ended December 31, 2017, and were primarily attributable to \$3.9 million of costs associated with our license agreement with Novartis, including the license of the intellectual property in exchange for Series A preferred stock, \$10.0 million of costs related to external consulting incurred to supplement our research and development personnel, and \$1.0 million of personnel costs, including stock-based compensation.
+Research and development expenses increased to \$73.6 million for the year ended December 31, 2019, and were primarily attributable to \$51.2 million of costs from third-party contract organizations and investigative clinical trial sites related to clinical trials, including \$49.4 million for the clinically symptomatic respiratory infection indication and \$1.8 million for the ongoing Phase 1b/2a for PD, \$9.4 million of costs related to preclinical studies and the production of preclinical and clinical materials, \$2.0 million of costs related to external consulting incurred to supplement our research and development personnel costs, and \$8.5 million of personnel costs, including stock-based compensation.
+In addition, in May 2019, we initiated a Phase 3 clinical trial for the first indication, triggering a milestone payment of \$2.5 million under our license agreement with NIBR.
+Research and development expenses were \$31.1 million for the year ended December 31, 2018, and were primarily attributable to \$18.0 million of costs from third-party contract organizations and investigative clinical trial sites related to clinical trials, including the Phase 2b clinical trial for respiratory tract infections, \$7.4 million of costs related to external consulting incurred to supplement our supplement our research and development personnel costs, and \$4.5 million of personnel costs, including stock-based compensation.